DevonXDal/lingua-sona/README.md

 ## Lingua Sona Letter Inventory

-Lingua Sona letters are built from three legal structures:
+Lingua Sona letters are built from five legal structures:

 - **CV** → consonant + vowel
 - **¬V** → vowel-initial letter (negated consonant)
 - **C¬** → consonant-final letter (negated vowel)
+- **CVV** → consonant + vowel cluster
+- **¬VV** → vowel-cluster-initial letter (negated consonant)

-All letters use the logical negation symbol **¬** as part of the glyph when a consonant or vowel is missing.
+All letters use the logical negation symbol **¬** as part of the glyph when a consonant or vowel segment is missing.

 ---